 We’ve seen clients successfully launch redesigns by using MultilingualPress’s “Based on site” feature to create a new subsite within the network based on the original site they are intending to edit.
 From there, your team may stage the site with new content, code directly on production, and use the Maintenance Mode plugin to keep this site redesign out of the public eye if needed.

-Please contact VIP Support if there are any changes we will need to assist with — including search-replace commands; Jetpack, Akismet, or VaultPress connections; etc. — five business days prior to your anticipated go-live date.
+Please contact VIP Support if there are any changes we will need to assist with — including search-replace commands, indexing Elasticsearch; Jetpack, Akismet, or VaultPress connections; etc. — five business days prior to your anticipated go-live date.
 You’ll find some common launch expectations in our Launch day playbook.

 Requesting a new environment #